Table of contents

 Note: You can also access your recipe options under Recipes & Planner sections.

-To add your name and profile photo, go to Profile > Account.
+To add your name and profile photo, go to Profile > Account & Sync.

-If you are using the app on multiple devices, you can sync between them by signing in under Data Sync.
-All deices using the same Data Sync account will be kept in sync.
-If you're a new user, you'll need to get a free Data Sync account by signing up under the Data Sync section.
+If you are using the app on multiple devices, you can sync between them by creating an online account & signing in under Account & Sync.
+All devices using the same online account will be kept in sync.

 Note: Syncing is available across iOS and Android devices.

-You can quickly add a meal to your Planner from anywhere in the app by tapping on the red plus icon next to the main menu.
+You can quickly add a meal to your Planner from anywhere in the app by tapping on the large red plus icon in the tab bar.
+You can either search for foods or scan an product.

 Understanding Macros - How to Read the Macro Rings